 In front of the ICC is the West Kowloon Cultural District, a waterfront area where a number of new attractions have been built.

-The West Kowloon Cultural District has a number of other large-scale projects currently under construction, including two new museums and a new theatre facility, which will attract world-class performances once complete.
+The West Kowloon Cultural District has a number of other large-scale projects currently under construction, including two new museums (like the 17,000 sq m M+ museum of visual culture), and a new theatre facility, which will attract world-class performances once complete.

 What to eat and drink in West Kowloon

 While in West Kowloon, take the opportunity to boast that you had a drink at the tallest bar in the world.
 OZONE, located on the 118th floor of the International Commerce Centre, is the rooftop bar of the Ritz-Carlton Hotel.
 This bar is so high up that your ears pop a few times while riding the elevator.
 And the views sure can’t be beat, even if the drinks are a bit expensive.